MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Controls the use of early termination of the geometry octree for isolated points.

+### `--adjacentChildContextualization=0|1`
+Controls the contextualization of occupancy bits according to the state of adjacent children of neighbouring nodes.

 ### `--intra_pred_max_node_size_log2=INT-VALUE`
 Intra occupancy prediction uses an octree node's neighbours to predict its occupancy.
 The prediction mode is enabled for octree nodes smaller